Monthly Songwriting Craft Workshop

 "As much as I love living in Utah, the offerings for songwriters here are nearly non-existent.
 So I just want everyone to recognize and use the opportunities that MAS leaders have developed for you!
 It is seriously amazing - just think how hard it would be to get the workshop opportunities and performance opportunities without all their work!"

 Saturday, November 3, 2018

 RSVP by emailing firstname.lastname@example.org

-This page also contains a variety of workshop and other informational material resulting from our "last Wednesday" workshop meetings at McNally Smith College of Music, various resources available online and/or special visits with songwriting professionals.
+This page also contains a variety of workshop and other informational material resulting from our "last Wednesday" workshop meetings, various resources available online and/or special visits with songwriting professionals.